What To Expect in Your First Year of Permaculture

 Resilience in permaculture refers to the ability of your system to produce consistent yield, even under adverse environmental conditions.
 Once you design your permaculture farm, it should be able to withstand pressure from external forces and hold its internal structure together.
 Essentially, permaculture will mimic forest ecosystems that have adapted … Read more

-9 Successful Food Forests to Inspire You!
+9 Real-Life Food Forests That Will Totally Inspire You!

 masanobu fukuoka's farm